Have you set up an email list for marketing to parents? Are you wondering how you can build your list? Here are 15 free ways to grow your email list:

 #3.
 Offer a Discount

 Many e-commerce websites offer a discount for signup, I know I have done this a few times because I was about to buy something anyway so getting an extra 10% or 15% off is worth handing over my email for.
+Again have an opt in on your discount offer so that people are making the choice to go onto your list and that you are GDPR compliant.

 You might also enjoy reading 18 Tips to Build a List for Marketing to Parents